-I started with La Paz in 2017 after moving to Chattanooga from Iowa.
+I started working at La Paz in 2017.
 I love the work La Paz is doing to empower Latinos in Chattanooga to succeed.

-As a Latina immigrant woman, I understand the challenges and experiences immigrants face in a new country.
+Coming from an immigrant family, I understand the challenges and experiences immigrants face in a new country.
 It’s important to me to help other Latinos, women and minorities succeed and thrive in the United States.
 La Paz is a key resource for helping Latino families become self-sufficient as well as helping the broader Chattanooga community learn about our culture and diversity.

 Hobbies: I love art, writing and cooking.

 Director, Community Engagement & Development

 I joined the La Paz team in 2015 after living in the Dominican Republic for several years.
 My desire at La Paz is to collaborate with others to develop ways to empower the Latino population to become civically engaged in the greater Chattanooga community.
 Having worked professionally with various Chattanooga organizations in the past, I hope to develop partners who will work with La Paz to make our community more inclusive.

 Having lived overseas in Latin America, I know full well the challenges people face when adjusting to a new culture and learning the ins and outs of the local community.
 It takes time, patience, and assistance from locals willing to lend a helping hand.
 La Paz's mission helps to fulfill that need.
 To me, when we engage our cultural differences and strengthen others, our community is more beautiful, eclectic, and productive.

 Hobbies: I love hanging out with my best friend and wife, Jenni, and being a father to our five children.
 I'm also an active member of Calvary Chapel Chattanooga and love to support orphan prevention and orphan care efforts.
 I'm also an avid futbol (soccer) and B1G collegiate fan (Go Hoosiers and Michigan!).
 I have a bachelor of arts degree from Indiana University.